 Anderson Marsh State Historic Park

 Right across the creek from Clear Lake Campground, the entrance to Anderson Marsh is just a 2 minute drive.
 At the park you'll find a parking area (fee) where information about the ranch house and hiking trails are posted, a large picnic area, and the 19th century ranch house (closed except for special events). barn, and outbuildings, including 2 non-usable outhouses.
 An easy nature trail leading to the creek has signs talking about the area's early history.
 In the park are archeological sites that are at least 10,000 years old from when it was inhabited by the Southeastern Pomo.
+Guided nature walks are held the second Saturday of the month at 8:30AM.

 Address: 8400 Hwy 53, Lower Lake